Honours in the School of Mathematics and Statistics

 Honours Lecture Courses

 Following is a list of honours courses offered by the divisions of Applied Mathematics, Pure Mathematics and Mathematical Statistics.
-Note that this list is current for 2014 and should be considered tentative for 2015.
 Students in Mathematics may also take advanced third year units – see the Senior Mathematics page for a list of these.
 Consult your program coordinator if you are interested in taking a course from another division.

 - [AMH1] Computational Projects in Applied Mathematics(Sheehan Olver)